“Are you on LinkedIn?”

 - Click on all the people that you want to add to your LinkedIn network.
 They will all receive a Contact Request from you.
 If they choose to connect with you, they will be added to your network.

 When choosing a photo, remember you want to look professional.
 Don’t post a picture of yourself in swimwear holding a cocktail on your latest holiday.
-Don’t pick an image that features other people either.
-Pick a photo that will represent who you are as a professional.
+Don’t pick an image that features other people, either.
+Choose a photo that will represent who you are as a professional.

-Once you have uploaded your photo, you can move on to filling out your profile.
+Once you’ve uploaded your photo, you can move on to filling out your profile.